• Facebook

 About the Speaker

 Dr. Vockley is internationally recognized as a leader in the field of inborn errors of metabolism.
 His current research focuses on mitochondrial energy metabolism, novel therapies for disorders of fatty acid oxidation and amino acid metabolism, and population genetics of the Plain communities in the United States.
-He has published over 270 peer reviewed scholarly articles, is the principle investigator on four NIH grants and a co-investigator on 7 others.
-He has an active clinical research program and participates in and consults on multiple gene therapy trials.
-Dr. Vockley has served on numerous national and international scientific boards including the Advisory Committee (to the Secretary of Health and Human Services) on Heritable Disorders in Newborns and Children where he was chair of the technology committee.
-He is co-chair of the International Network on Fatty Acid Oxidation Research and Therapy (INFORM).
-He also serves as chair of the Pennsylvania State Newborn Screening Advisory Committee and the American College of Medical Genetics Therapeutics Committee.
-He is a past president of the International Organizing Committee for the International Congress on Inborn Errors of Metabolism and the Society for the Inherited Metabolic Disorders (SIMD), and co-founder and editor of the North American Metabolic Academy.
+He has published over 320 peer reviewed scholarly articles and is the principal or Co-investigator on multiple NIH grants.
+Dr.Vockley has an active clinical research program and participates in and consults on multiple gene therapy trials.
+Dr. Vockley has served on numerous national and international scientific boards including the Advisory Committee (to the Secretary of Health and Human Services) on Heritable Disorders in Newborns and Children, where he was chair of the technology committee.
+He is a Fellow in the American Association for the Advancement of Science.
+He is a Founding Fellow of the American College of Medical Genetics and Genomics, and currently serves on its board of directors.
+He is founder and chair of the International Network on Fatty Acid Oxidation Research and Management (INFORM).
+He has served as chair of the Pennsylvania State Newborn Screening Advisory Committee and is a past president of the International Organizing Committee for the International Congress on Inborn Errors of Metabolism and the Society for the Inherited Metabolic Disorders (SIMD).
+He is co-founder and editor of the SIMD North American Metabolic Academy.
+He provides support for numerous family advocacy groups including MitoAction, the United Mitochondrial Disease Foundation, the National PKU Association, and the Organic Acidemia Association.

 Marie Norris is a metabolic dietitian and doctoral student at the University of Utah investigating the way a lipid, ceramide, contributes to disease pathogenesis in fatty acid oxidation disorders, which is a new and exciting avenue of sphingolipid research.
 Mounting evidence reveals that elevated ceramides contribute to cardiomyopathy and heart failure in both humans and rodents, and that cardiac function improves with ceramide depletion.
 The overarching goal of her doctoral research is to identify novel mechanisms by which ceramides contribute to cardiomyopathy pathogenesis and heart failure progression in patients with fatty acid oxidation disorders.
 Specifically, she critically tests whether ceramides are necessary and sufficient to induce cardiac hypertrophy, fibrosis, apoptosis, and mitochondrial dysfunction in animal models of fatty acid oxidation disorders.
 She was recently awarded with the University of Utah Graduate Student Travel Award to present her research at the Genetic Metabolic Dietitians International Conference.
 Prior to starting her PhD, she was a metabolic dietitian at Seattle Children’s Hospital where she carefully crafted complex nutrient prescriptions for each patient based on clinical, biochemical, social, and physical parameters.
 In this role, she also actively participated in clinical research, published papers outlining nutrition therapy for fatty acid oxidation disorders, published a paper detailing nutrition-specific considerations to make when using Triheptanoin, and published a study of carnitine deficiency among critically ill patients receiving ECMO therapy.
 With a particular fondness for lipid metabolism, she grew especially passionate about improving care for patients with fatty acid oxidation disorders and decided to pursue a PhD.
 She is committed to these patients and determined to identify novel therapeutic targets for them.